About SpinPoi

-Kate Riegle van West
+Dr. Kate Riegle van West

 Founder & CEO

 Dr. Kate Riegle van West is a scientist, artist, and entrepreneur with a passion for play and wellbeing.
-Kate completed her PhD in the health benefits of poi at the University of Auckland, where she conducted the first study to scientifically investigate the effects of poi on physical and cognitive function.
+She completed her PhD in the health benefits of poi at the University of Auckland, where she conducted the first study to scientifically investigate the effects of poi on physical and cognitive function.
 She was awarded the Future Leader Award from the Royal Society of New Zealand and the Best Doctoral Thesis Award for her work in the poi/health field.

-Cathy Stinear
+Dr. Cathy Stinear

 Clinical Advisor

-Associate Professor Cathy Stinear is the Director of the Clinical Neuroscience Laboratory in the Department of Medicine at the University of Auckland, and the Director of the Brain Research Clinic at the Centre for Brain Research.
+Professor Cathy Stinear is the Director of the Clinical Neuroscience Laboratory in the Department of Medicine at the University of Auckland, and the Director of the Brain Research Clinic at the Centre for Brain Research.
 Her work focuses on translating neuroscience discoveries into clinical practice.
 Cathy supervised the first scientific study on poi, health, and older adults, and continues to play an important role in shaping subsequent poi/health research.

 Orquidea Tamayo Mortera